AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **Something exists.**

-Not "something happens to exist" as fortunate accident.Not "something was created" requiring a prior creator.Not "something emerged" from a previous void.
+Not "something happens to exist" as fortunate accident.
+Not "something was created" requiring a prior creator.
+Not "something emerged" from a previous void.

 Simply: **Something exists necessarily, eternally, without beginning or cause.**